A practitioner platform for human communication and conflict development

 The Individual at the Center

-Why personal development is the foundation of organizational, community, and institutional change — and how to build it.
+Why personal development is the foundation of organizational, community, and institutional change

-Understanding Yourself
+Know Yourself

-Understanding Yourself
+Know Yourself

 The Four Conflict Dispositions

-Understand the four natural conflict styles and what each means for your development.
+Understand the four natural conflict styles and what each means for your development

-Understanding Yourself
+Know Yourself

 The 16 Strength Themes

-A complete reference guide to all strength themes used in the assessment framework.
+A complete reference guide to all strength themes used in the assessment framework

-Understanding Yourself
+Know Yourself

 Understanding Your Secondary Disposition

-How your primary and secondary dispositions combine and what that means in practice.
+How your primary and secondary dispositions combine and what that means in practice

-Understanding Yourself
+Know Yourself

 Which Track Is Right for You?

-Dialogue facilitator, mediator, and negotiator compared — find your natural fit.
+Dialogue facilitator, mediator, and negotiator compared — find your natural fit

 Positions vs Interests

-The single most important distinction in conflict work and how to apply it.
+The single most important distinction in conflict work and how to apply it

 The Art of Reframing